 - Group List – This is a named collection of Contacts, and used for filtering what you will listen to when listening to a Channel.

 - Subscriber ID – a unique identifier given to verified ham radio operators to be used to access and be identified on DMR systems.

 - Talk Group – A uniquely identified (numbered) “room” if you will, used as a way to provide a listing of contacts that will receive communications sent to the talk group.DMR Master – Network used to authenticate and be used for passing communication.
 There are currently three networks, some of which may pass traffic from other networks.
 They are DMR-MARC, DMR+, and Brandmeister.

 - Time Slot – DMR has the ability to have two conversations using the same frequency at the same time.
 This is due to the use of TDMA (time division multiple access).
 With DMR there are two time slots.

 - Zone – Think of this as a collection of Channels with a given zone name.

 - VA DMR Repeaters – https://www.repeaterbook.com/repeaters/feature_search.php?state_id=51&type=DMR

 - Brandmeister Network – https://brandmeister.network/

-- Brandmeister Hoseline – http://hose.brandmeister.network/
+- Brandmeister Hoseline – http://hose.brandmeister.network/ [no longer active]

 - DMR for Dummies – http://www.dmrfordummies.com/